 But farming like this also demands smarts.
 Lots of smarts.
 Today’s producer is an economist, a broker, a banker, a transportation company and a very, very busy professional.
 Staying on top of the latest trends and innovations will ensure that he or she is able to keep pace with the rapid change facing the life of the 21st century farmer.
 At one time, attending conferences and seminars was viewed as a luxury or a nice to-do kind of thing.
 Not anymore.
 Professional development is the only way a farmer can keep a finger on the pulse of this dynamic industry and not neglect their business.

 South Central College, the most respected name in Agricultural education in southern Minnesota, is embarking on a program to address the needs of the modern ag producer.
 Taking their cues from other top-flight national conferences, SCC will be hosting its ninth annual Agricultural Symposium in 2017.
-More details on the keynote speakers, dynamic breakout sessions and engaging forums will be published soon.

 Titled “New Tools for New Rules”, the conference will address highly relevant topics facing the modern producer.